larsk21/compiler-minijava/readme.md

 | Java  | >= 8    |
 | Maven | 3       |

-The run script *(see below)* requires a bash environment (in order to find the compiler executable).
+The scripts *(see below)* require a bash environment (in order to find the project directory).

 # Build

-Execute the build script directly from the root directory (without any arguments).
+Execute the build script in the root directory from anywhere you like (without any arguments).

 `./build`

+`~/compiler/build`

 # Run